anyikwab/manufacturing-sales-analysis/README.md

-# manufacturing-sales-analysis
+# Manufacturing Sales Analysis

 ## Project Overview

 The following project uses Tableau to analyze and visualize sales data for various across different metrics.
-The objective was to tie these metrics together, via an interactive dashboard, and showcase the trends the data had to offer.
+The objective was to tie these metrics together, via an interactive dashboard, and showcase the trends the data had to offer

 ## Key Features: